-- We held discussions with management to understand the impact COVID-19 has had on the Trust's investment properties, including rental waivers and deferrals offered to tenants and tenant occupancy risk from changes in the estimated lease renewals. - We assessed the effectiveness of the Trust's controls over the leasing process and associated schedule of tenancy reports which are used as source data in the property valuations by testing a sample of the relevant controls. - We assessed net income, lease expiry and vacancy assumptions adopted in the valuations to the schedule of tenancy reports, lease expiry profile and vacancy levels of the underlying asset in considering the reasonableness of the assumptions adopted in the valuation, including re-leasing and capital expenditure requirement assumptions.
-Where available we corroborated these assumptions to supporting lease documentation or external market data. - Assessed whether changes to lease arrangements, as a result of COVID-19, had been factored into the valuations and that changes in tenant occupancy risk were also considered. - Tested the mathematical accuracy of valuations. - We involved our real estate valuation specialists to assist with the assessment of capitalisation rates adopted and the review and assessment of the property valuations. - We evaluated the suitability of the valuation methodology used.
-We considered the reports of independent valuers to gain an understanding of the assumptions and estimates used and the valuation methodology applied.
-This included the impact that COVID-19 has had on key assumptions such as the capitalisation, discount or growth rates and future forecast rentals.
-We have also considered the 'material valuation uncertainty' disclosure included in independent valuation reports and any other restrictions imposed on the valuation process (if any) and the market conditions at balance date. - Where relevant we assessed the reasonableness of comparable transactions utilised by the Trust in the valuation process. - We assessed the qualifications, competence and objectivity of the external valuers used by the Trust. - We have considered whether there have been any indicators of material changes in property valuations from 30 June 2021 up to the date of our opinion or any matters emerging since 30 June 2021 which provide evidence of a material change in valuation at that date.
-We involved our real estate valuation specialists to assist in making this assessment. - We assessed the appropriateness of disclosures included in Note 3 of the financial report, in particular those relating to the material valuation uncertainty of the investment property portfolio.
+- We held discussions with management on the following matters: - Movements in the Trust's investment property portfolio; - Changes in the condition of the property, including an understanding of key developments and changes to development activities; and - The impact that COVID-19 has had on the Trust's investment properties including rental waivers and deferrals offered to tenants and tenant occupancy risk from changes in the estimated lease renewals. - We assessed the effectiveness of the Trust's controls over the leasing process and associated schedule of tenancy reports which are used as source data in the property valuations. - We performed the following procedures on the assumptions adopted in the valuation: - We assessed net income, lease expiry and vacancy assumptions adopted in the valuation against the schedule of tenancy reports, lease expiry profile and vacancy levels of the underlying assets; - We assessed the re-leasing and capital expenditure requirement assumptions; - Where available, we corroborated these assumptions to supporting lease documentation or external market data; - We assessed whether changes to lease arrangements, as a result of COVID-19, had been factored into the valuation and that changes in tenant occupancy risk were also considered; and - $\bullet\ \ \$ We tested the mathematical accuracy of the valuation. - We involved our real estate valuation specialists to assist with the assessment of capitalisation rates adopted and the review and assessment of the property valuation. - We evaluated the suitability of the valuation methodology used. - Where relevant, we assessed the reasonableness of comparable transactions utilised by the Trust in the valuation process. - We assessed the qualifications, competence and objectivity of the external valuer used by the Trust. - We assessed the appropriateness of disclosures included in Note 3 of the financial report.

-2. Trade and other receivables - Expected credit loss allowance
+Carrying value of trade debtors and receivables - Expected credit loss allowance